addyosmani/backbone-fundamentals/index.md

 });
 ```

-Then we add en event listener to the delete button
+Then we add an event listener to the delete button

 ```javascript
 var BookView = Backbone.View.extend({